Coritiba Foot Ball Club: Training Ground Graciosa

 In 1988, President Bayard Osna ordered the construction of a training center for Coritiba.
 A land was acquired on the old Estrada da Graciosa (Graciosa's Road), near the Trevo do Atuba, about nine kilometers from the main headquarters, in Alto da Glória (A neighborhood in Curitiba).
 But it was not until 1995 that the second step was taken.
 Joel Malucelli, Sérgio Prosdócimo and Édson Mauad took over Coritiba and started the works.

 Engineer José Arruda, at the time vice president of the club, was chosen as the person responsible for facing this challenge and he did it with confidence and determination, counting on the support of a competent works committee.
 Most of the money that made the construction possible came from monthly contributions from the Deliberative Council, presided at the time by Manoel Antonio de Oliveira.

 The Graciosa's Training Ground was inaugurated on December 20, 1997.
 After much dedication and work from everyone who helped, the dream became a reality.
 In 2002, Giovani Gionédis took over the club and began a bold structural planning, which began with the expansion and modernization of the alviverde heritage.

-Today, the Bayard Osna Training Center has become one of the references of modernity and space for the work of football professionals.
-The serious work made Coritiba one of the clubs in the country with one of the best structures.
-It is based on the work of improving the base and each year stars emerge on its pitches, always accompanied by the best professionals, until they reach the professional team and become coxa-brancas idols.

 The Training Center has five official football fields (70x110m), with different pitches.
 In addition, three dressing rooms, heated swimming pool, parking lot, press committee.
 For the medical area there is a modern physiology clinic, a complete gym, as well as physiotherapy, psychology and nutrition clinics.